cedricium/maker-link.js/README.md

 # maker-link.js
 **JavaScript library for creating configurable Maker Links**

-[Maker Links](https://twitter.com/levelsio/status/985879093135589376) are small, unobtrusive buttons found at the bottom of all Pieter Levels' (@levelsio) websites.
+[Maker Links](https://twitter.com/levelsio/status/985879093135589376) are small, unobtrusive buttons found at the bottom right of all of Pieter Levels' (@levelsio) websites.
 When clicked, the button opens a new tab and navigates to his personal website, https://levels.io.
-This library allows you to easily and quickly add one to your own website without the need to alter your current site's code.
+This library allows you to easily customize and add one to your own website without the need to alter your current site's code.

 ## Download